irungentoo/toxcore/INSTALL.md

 cd ..
 ```

-You are ready to compile phone!
+You are now ready to compile with phone!